MiltonSantander/search-and-cropping-images/README.md

 # Search and Cropping Images

 It is a small project that I created to put together what I learned about NodeJS and ReactJS.
-What it basically does is search for images with Google's custom search API, and then it allows you to make clipping, with the help of the CropperJS library.
+What it basically does is search for images with Google's custom search API, and then it allows you to crop the image, with the help of the CropperJS library.

 ## Run Locally